sgtlambda/fieldwork/README.md

 jannieforms
 ===========

-Setting up a web form can be a pain and often forces you to keep track of seperate definitions for the browser and for the server.
-Jannieforms takes an object-oriented approach towards building forms and will make your life easier by dealing with trivial tasks such as markup generation, validation and sanitization.
+Jannieforms will make your life easier by dealing with the trivial tasks of building web forms such as markup generation, validation and sanitization.

- - Define entire forms using just PHP.
-No HTML or javascript writing required.
+ - Define entire forms using **PHP only**.
+All HTML and JavaScript code will be generated for you.
  - Sanitizes and validates **client-side for user convenience** and **server-side for security**.

 ###Getting started